Install Java 8 on Ubuntu – Step by Step Guide for Beginners

 update-alternatives --install /usr/bin/javac javac /opt/jdk/jdk.new.version/bin/javac 110

-So, this was all about Installation Java 8 in Ubuntu.
+So, this was all about installing Java 8 in Ubuntu.
 Hope you like our explanation.

 Hence, we studied the steps to install Java 8 on Ubuntu.
-Furthermore, if you have any Query, feel free to ask in the comment box.
+Furthermore, if you have any queries, feel free to ask in the comment box.
+Now, it’s time to deep dive into the Java language.

 See Also – Java 10 Features